 3. Magic Bands

-These should be on your wrist, and you really shouldn’t take them off, but be sure you have your magic bands on your list.
+These should be on your wrist and not in your bag, but be sure you have your magic bands on your list.

 4. Park maps/touring plans/day itinerary

 You may have your touring plan and itinerary on your phone.
 If you are old school, you may have this on paper.
 Just make sure you (and all the adults in your group) have your daily itinerary.

 We do suggest grabbing a paper parks map each day.
 If you are in the Magic Kingdom have ONLY the Magic Kingdom map in your bag.
 It saves batteries on your phone to look at a paper map, and oftentimes it can be faster and easier to navigate.